-- A person can only attest for two pre-registered voters and one Election Day Registration voter for each election. - IMPORTANT: An EDR voter that had an attester is NOT eligible to attest for someone else during that election. - A person that is attesting for another voter must provide one of the following acceptable identification, as follows: - o Iowa Driver's License/Non-Operator ID that is not expired more than 90 days. - o U.S. Passport that is not expired - U.S. Military ID or Veteran's ID (If ID contains an expiration date, it shall not be expired.
-If no expiration date is listed, it is presumed to be valid) - Iowa Voter Identification Card - Verify that the attester appears in the election register or has provided proof of identification and residence as an EDR. - If the attester is reporting a name and/or address change, it is OK if the ID has not yet been updated if everything else about the ID appears to be correct, i.e. photo, signature, etc. - The attester must complete the Election Day Attester Oath.
+- An attester is someone who affirms or vouches for truth and can only attest for two pre-registered voters and one Election Day Registration voter for each election. - IMPORTANT: An EDR voter that had an attester is NOT eligible to attest for someone else during that election. - A person that is attesting for another voter must provide one of the following acceptable identification, as follows: - lowa Driver's License/Non-Operator ID that is not expired more than 90 days. - U.S. Passport that is not expired - U.S. Military ID or Veteran's ID (If ID contains an expiration date, it shall not be expired.
+If no expiration date is listed, it is presumed to be valid) - lowa Voter Identification Card - Verify that the attester appears in the election register or has provided proof of identification and residence as an EDR. - If the attester is reporting a name and/or address change, it is OK if the ID has not yet been updated if everything else about the ID appears to be correct, i.e. photo, signature, etc. - The attester must complete the Election Day Attester Oath.